dotnet/docs/docs/csharp/fundamentals/coding-style/identifier-names.md

 ## Naming conventions

-In addition to the rules, there are a number of identifier [naming conventions](../../../standard/design-guidelines/naming-guidelines.md) used throughout the .NET APIs.
+In addition to the rules, there are many identifier [naming conventions](../../../standard/design-guidelines/naming-guidelines.md) used throughout the .NET APIs.
 By convention, C# programs use `PascalCase` for type names, namespaces, and all public members.
 In addition, the following conventions are common:

 - Interface names start with a capital `I`.
 - Attribute types end with the word `Attribute`.
 - Enum types use a singular noun for non-flags, and a plural noun for flags.
-- Identifiers should not contain two consecutive `_` characters.
-Those names are reserved for compiler generated identifiers.
+- Identifiers shouldn't contain two consecutive `_` characters.
+Those names are reserved for compiler-generated identifiers.

 ## C# Language Specification